Leah Litman: Commentary

 Litman has co-hosted the podcast Strict Scrutiny, along with fellow legal academics Kate A. Shaw and Melissa Murray, since 2019.
 The podcast analyzes and critiques recent Supreme Court cases, providing historical context and political commentary on the likely impacts of the Court's decisions.

 In 2025, NetGalley published an advance reader copy of Lawless: How the Supreme Court Came to Run on Conservative Grievance, Fringe Theories, and...
 Bad Vibes and a TIME magazine article critical of the Roberts Court which enabled the Trump administration's retrenchment efforts in the Department of Government Efficiency.
 Litman has authored law examination study essays, state law essays, international relations articles, and constitutional law articles.
 Professor Litman writes on constitutional law, federal post-conviction review, and federal sentencing.

 Litman frequently makes written commentary contributions and appearances on MSNow, CNN, The Guardian, The New York Times, Crooked Media and others on legal matters relating to the Supreme Court’s pending dockets and cases.

 Notable cases

 In 2016, Litman was part of the litigation team in Whole Woman's Health v.
 Hellerstedt.
 The case was decided in the US Supreme Court in a 5–3 ruling.
 The opinion stated Texas cannot place restrictions on the delivery of abortion services that create an undue burden for women seeking an abortion.

 In 2019, Litman was part of the litigation team in Hernandez v.
 Mesa.
 The case centered on the 2010 shooting of Sergio Hernández Guereca, an unarmed Mexican national boy on the Mexican side of the Mexico–United States border.
 He was shot and killed by United States Border Patrol Agent Jesus Mesa, who was patrolling the border by bicycle.
 The Supreme Court ruled against Hernández's family 5-4.

 In 2022, Litman was part of the litigation team in Garcia v.
 United States.
-The lawsuit successfully challenged the rescission of the DACA program.
+The lawsuit successfully challenged the rescission of the Deferred Action for Childhood Arrivals (DACA) program.